-This route should no longer be used unless the Park works out access issues with the local landowners.
+In the past, the northwest ridge was usually accessed using the gated, abandoned Stewart Homestead Road that contours along the ridge above Potter Creek, then using one of two jeep roads connecting that road to the ridgecrest.
+However, the Stewart Homestead Road approach should no longer be used unless the Park works out access issues with the local landowners.
 Stewart Homestead Road traverses several private tracts.
-The landowners traditionally welcomed hikers and bikers along the road, the great majority of whom were their neighbors from that part of the hillside.
+In the past, the landowners traditionally welcomed hikers and bikers along the road, the great majority of whom were their neighbors from that part of the hillside.
 However, on March 28, 2013, Frank and Oksana Pugh, who own the first tract that must be traversed, made the following public statement: "We recently purchased the property ... which represents the first approximately 0.6 miles along the private ...
 'Stewart Road'....
 After purchasing the property, we posted 'No Trespassing Signs' which are typically ignored by hikers using the area.
 We have no interest in providing public access across our property ...."

 Although there are easements that allow certain individuals to cross the Pugh tract, there is no easement that would make it acceptable for a member of the public to do so without express permission.
 Therefore, the only ethical and legal way to get to the west ridge now is to reach it by going cross-country over park land, or to reach pass between Point 2379 and McHugh Peak by means of a route other than the lower portion of the Steward Homestead Road--with permission of the (different) landowners involved.
 Do not use the lower portion of the road or cross the Pugh tract--you will only cause problems for yourself and others, and reduce the chances that legal access can eventually be worked out.

 Red TapeThere is a $5 fee to park at McHugh Creek trailhead (the trailhead for the South Flank route), unless you have an annual pass.
 You will need exact change.
 There’s no fee at the other trailhead.

 Overnight parking at the Honey Bear/North Ridge trailhead is forbidden.